TommyC81/TPF2-LineManager/README.md

 ## Future plans

-* No specific plans, except making this stable and add some general coding improvements as time permits.
+* No specific plans, except making this stable and add coding improvements as time permits (this is also dependent on contribution from users).

 ## What you can do by mucking around in the mod file